Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Each State handles such child custody issues in slightly different ways.
 Generally, the longer you’ve been sober, the better your chances are of regaining child custody or unsupervised visitation rights.
 It helps if you completed rehab, enrolled in an alcohol treatment program, and are currently getting therapy.
 It also helps if people are willing to attest to your commitment to sobriety, recovery, and, most importantly, to your child.

-One of the truisms of substance abuse recovery is that relapse is part of recovery.
+One of the truisms of substance abuse recovery is that relapse is part of recovery and should be managed with ongoing treatment.
 Virtually all participants in rehab programs suffer some failure before they fully succeed in managing their addiction.
 Rehab is an ongoing process that may need to be reinforced by attending regular meetings in a rehab group.
-Any effort to regain custody of a child will require a long, sustained, demonstrable period of sobriety.
+Any effort to regain custody of a child will require a long, sustained, and demonstrable period of sobriety, especially after the risk of losing custody due to substance abuse.

 Can You Demonstrate a Commitment to Sobriety?